lesyasirotko63/techassigment/README.md

 - [Minikube (for local Kubernetes deployment)](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Fx86-64%2Fstable%2Fbinary+download)
 - [Git](https://git-scm.com/downloads)

+If Kubernetes and Minikube are not configured, you can find [instructions on how to configure them below](#setting-up-kubernetes).

 ## Working with Docker

 ### Step 1: Set Up the Project Directory